django-cms/django-cms/docs/tutorial.rst

 * `PIL`_ 1.1.6 or higher
 * `django-classy-tags`_ 0.2.2 or higher

-It also assumes you're on a Unix based system.
+It also assumes you're on a Unix-based system.

 Installing Django CMS
 =====================

 While we strongly encourage you to install the Django CMS using `buildout`_ or `virtualenv`_, for the sake of simplicity this guide will install Django CMS system wide.
-For a proper installion procedure, please read the documentation of those projects.
+For a proper installation procedure, please read the documentation of those projects.

 Install the latest Django CMS package::